mmcelreath/WebAppDraft/README.md

 2. An *App Service Plan*
 3. A *Resource Group* where the resources will be stored

-The code below will deploy a Resource Group to the EastUS2 region in Azure, a Linux App Service Plan, and a Linux Web App running a *python-helloworld* container.
+The code below will deploy a Resource Group to the EastUS2 region in Azure, a Linux App Service Plan, and a Linux Web App running a [Python hello World container from Docker Hub](https://hub.docker.com/r/appsvcsample/python-helloworld).

 Copy and paste the following code into the *main.tf* file then save the changes.